discoproject/disco/doc/contrib/discodex/tutorial.rst

 Notice the prefix.
 This is the prefix stored in the settings `DISCODEX_INDEX_PREFIX`.
 Generally speaking, you can ignore this prefix and just use the name you gave it.
-The reason it exists is to provide `discodex` with its own namespace in :ref:`ddfs`, where the indices are stored.
+The reason it exists is to provide Discodex with its own namespace in :ref:`ddfs`, where the indices are stored.

 Let's try seeing the keys stored in the index::